humdrum-tools/humdrum-documentation/guide/ch12/index.md

 Note that yanked segments are output in exactly the order they appear in the input file.
-For example, assuming that measure numbers in an input stream increase sequentially, **yank** is unable to output measure number 6 prior to outputting measure number 5.
-The order of output material can be rearranged by invoked the **yank** command more than once (e.g. `yank -l -r 100 ...; yank -l -r 99 ...; yank -l -r 98 ...`).
+For example, assuming that measure numbers in an input stream increase sequentially, <span class="tool">yank</span> is unable to output measure number 6 prior to outputting measure number 5.
+The order of output material can be rearranged by invoked the <span class="tool">yank</span> command more than once (e.g. `yank -l -r 100 ...; yank -l -r 99 ...; yank -l -r 98 ...`).